amosjyng/vcr-langchain/README.md

 - the output is now deterministic
 - it executes a lot faster by replaying from cache
+- no command executions or other side effects actually happen
-- you no longer need to have the real OpenAI API key defined
+- you no longer need to have real API keys defined

 For more examples, see [the usages test file](tests/test_usage.py).

 ### Why not just use VCR.py directly?

-This offers higher-level, more human-readable recordings for inspection.
-Additionally, I plan to support recording of utilities as well, which includes non-network requests such as command executions inside Bash or the Python REPL.
+- This offers higher-level, more human-readable recordings for inspection
+- This supports recordings of langchain tool interactions as well, which includes non-network requests such as command executions inside Bash (coming soon) or the Python REPL.
+What if you wanted to make sure that your agent supports file deletion, without actually letting it delete anything?

 ## Documentation

 For more information on how VCR works and what other options there are, please see the [VCR docs](https://vcrpy.readthedocs.io/en/latest/index.html).

 For more information on how to use langchain, please see the [langchain docs](https://langchain.readthedocs.io/en/latest/).

+**Please note that there is a lot of langchain functionality that I haven't gotten around to hijacking for recording.** If there's anything you need to record in a cassette, please open a PR or issue.

 ## Projects that use this